Casos Clínicos, Notícias

 GATA-binding protein 2 (GATA2) is one of six GATA-binding factors that act to regulate gene expression for hematopoiesis, allowing hematopoietic stem cells to survive and self-renew.
 GATA2 deficiency can occur due to gene deletion, mutations in regulatory regions or exonic variations of nucleotides9.
 Mutation carriers are hematologically normal at birth, with hematological phenotypes manifesting over time, and mononuclear cell loss appears to be common to all symptomatic patients.
 Patients and families with documented disabilities require genetic counseling.
 Median survival is approximately 60 years and patients can be periodically followed up with leukocyte count and myelogram annually9.

-Infections in patients with GATA2 mutations are predominantly secondary to dysfunction of cell-mediated immunity, with monocytopenia, which leads to profound dysfunction of the cytokine response, absence of IFN/IL-12 response, predisposing to atypical mycobacterial infections (in 20-50% of individuals), aspergillosis (16%), histoplasmosis (9%) and warts by all HPV serotypes (60-70%)9,10.
+Infections in patients with GATA2 mutations are predominantly secondary to dysfunction of cell-mediated immunity, with monocytopenia, which leads to profound dysfunction of the cytokine response, absence of IFN?/IL-12 response, predisposing to atypical mycobacterial infections (in 20-50% of individuals), aspergillosis (16%), histoplasmosis (9%) and warts by all HPV serotypes (60-70%)9,10.
 Our patient with GATA2 deficiency was empirically treated for atypical mycobacterial infection.
 Importantly, he was diagnosed with VL, which has never been reported in individuals with this underlying immunodeficiency.
 We strongly suggest that the GATA 2 mutation was the trigger for the development of VL, because of which the infection, in the context of IEI, had an unfavorable evolution, with relapses after treatment, requiring secondary prophylaxis.

 Griscelli Syndrome (GS) is commonly diagnosed between 4 months and 7 years of age, unlike our reported patient, with diagnosis made in adolescence.
 In GS type II, changes in skin and hair color occur, associated with immunological abnormalities and the development of hemophagocytic lymphohistiocytosis (HLH)11.
 The RAB27A gene (mutated in GS type 2) is expressed in leukocytes, melanocytes and other cell types encoding a RabGTPase that is responsible for vesicular transport in melanocytes (melanosomes), cytotoxic T lymphocytes and NK cells (cytolytic granules)12.
 Lytic granules contain perforin and granzyme, which induce apoptosis of infected cells, in addition to histiocyte activation and hypercytokinemia.
 Immunodeficiency in GS affecting lymphocytes is one of the factors that may predispose the patient to develop VL.
 Diagnosis should be as early as possible, as individuals are predisposed to recurrent infections and HLH, which can be fatal.
 Hematopoietic stem cell transplantation is the only treatment for this condition12.
 Our reported patient had the characteristic phenotype of GS, but no history of previous recurrent infections, the diagnosis being made only after recurrence of VL.
 To our knowledge, this is the first reported case of VL in a patient with GS.
 As both GATA 2 deficiency and Griscelli syndrome affect the cellular response, facilitating the infection of intracellular and intravesicular pathogens, such as mycobacteria and fungi, we assume that protozoa exhibit opportunistic behavior in patients with these immunodeficiencies.
 Therefore, it is expected that patients with immunosuppression will present a higher parasite load, however in case report 1, no amastigote forms were found in bone marrow, as described in case report 2.
 We can assume in this case, the parasites would reside in other organs, such as the spleen or gastrointestinal tract, however we cannot confirm this hypothesis, as there was no evaluation of these organs.